The Village of Saranac Lake is settled for the first time by non-natives as a remote camp for guides and lumbermen.

-The lobby ceiling is repainted to restore its resemblance with the Davanzati Palace of Florence Italy.
+The lobby ceiling is repainted to restore its resemblance with the Davanzati Palace of Florence, Italy.

 Major hotel renovations occur under the ownership of Paul Smith's College .

-Lake Placid hosts the 1980 Winter Olympics drawing thousands of athletes and spectators to the region.
+Lake Placid hosts the 1980 Winter Olympics, drawing thousands of athletes and spectators to the region.

 Hotel Saranac begins using its first computer system.

-Now accepting online reservations for the first time.
+The hotel accepts online reservations for the first time.

 Hotel Saranac celebrates its 75th birthday!